Guidance on efficacy requirements for biocides: Planning your test product and testing

 - sprays should be tested using spray methods

-- have tests showing that your specific biocide is able to meet the proposed claims
+- have tests showing that your specific biocide is able to meet the performance criteria to support the proposed claims

 - have tests that reflect the recommended conditions for use that are on your biocide's label